moclojer/mockingbird/README.md

 # Overview

 Mockingbird offers a set of reusable components and utilities that increases speed and beauty on your UI development.
-By integrating Tailwind, Helix and ReFx, Mockingbird combines tailwind, postcss, functional programming, and a powerful component model in ClojureScript.
+By integrating Tailwind, Helix and ReFx, Mockingbird combines functional programming, a powerful component model together creating a fast and lightweight design system.
 This allows your team (or simply yourself) to focus on building robust, reactive interfaces without getting bogged down in styling and local state management concerns.

 # Getting Started

 Prerequisites

 Before you begin, ensure you have the following installed:
-- ClojureScript: Follow the [Clojure Installation guide](https://clojure.org/guides/install_clojure) to set up your environment.
+- Clojure: Follow the [Clojure Installation guide](https://clojure.org/guides/install_clojure) to set up your environment.
 - Node.js: Required for managing dependencies and building your project.
 Download it from [here](https://www.npmjs.com/package/downloads).

 # Installation

 - Set up your project: Start by creating a new ClojureScript project, or use an existing one.

-- Install Tailwind CSS: Add Tailwind CSS to your project using npm or yarn:
+- Install node dependencies with a simple command:

 ``` sh
 npm i